 - Spend a day with a visitor outdoors – Cultural component is an important part for people-to-people exchanges.
 While the World Trade Center Institute incorporates cultural activities into the visitors’ schedule, we encourage interested parties to share activities with a few guests.

 - Share laughs over a homemade meal – If you are unable to offer room and board, you still have the opportunity to offer a home cooked meal and to allow our guests to learn about you and your family.

 - Become a volunteer driver – Contribute to a smooth execution of the program.
 Sometimes visitors homes are too dispersed and even though WTCI arranges for van pickups, volunteer drivers are key in assuring that time is maximized for the visitors.
 Mileage is reimbursed.

 - Join a cultural activity to help with translation – Interpreters are not hired for cultural activities.
 Refresh your Russian or Spanish and join the group during evening or weekend cultural events.
 Use you language skills to help maximize the visitors’ understanding of American history and culture.
 A volunteer’s explain of the significance of landmarks helps to enhance the visitors’ experience of all things American.

-With inquiries and for more information contact Nina Bankova, Director, International Visitors Program and Client Services, T: (410) 576 0022 X 103; e-mail email@example.com
+With inquiries and for more information contact Janine Branch, Senior Manager, Professional Exchanges and Program Development, T: (410) 576 0022 X 10; e-mail email@example.com